fadden/CiderPress2/ndocs/top/Install.md

  - `cp2`: command-line interface
  - `CiderPress2`: desktop graphical interface (Windows builds only)

-The download includes the manual for cp2, `Manual-cp2.md`, formatted for 80 columns for ease of viewing in a terminal window.
+The download includes the manual for the cp2 command-line utility, `Manual-cp2.md`, formatted for 80 columns for ease of viewing in a terminal window.
 The file is in "Markdown" format, which is perfectly readable as a plain text file.
-The manual for the GUI, and tutorials for both applications, can be found on the [web site](https://ciderpress2.com/).
+The manual for the GUI, and tutorials for both forms of the application, can be found on the [web site](https://ciderpress2.com/).

 ### Installing .NET ###